cpske/ISP/assignment/week1/signup-and-software.md

 5. Install the required software, if you don't have them:
    1. Git including the `git` command.
 Download from <https://git-scm.com>
    2. Python 3.8 or newer.
    3. IDE for coding in Python.
-Pycharm, PyDev (Eclipse), and VS Code are popular.
+Pycharm, PyDev (Eclipse), and VS Code are good.
    4. A good text editor.
-Good text editors perform syntax highlighting and formatting.
+Good text editors do syntax highlighting and formatting.
 This improves your productivity.
       - popular editors: Atom, Notepad++, Sublime, VS Code (a bit slow), TextMate (Mac only).
 Terminal (shell) based editors: nano and vim (hard to learn).
       - Windows Notepad is NOT a good editor.
       - An IDE can edit text files, but IDE is slow to start.